Performance Lab Nutrigenesis Multi is an all-natural vegan daily multivitamin supplement that helps your body get the nutrients it requires.

 Performance Lab claims their multivitamins are bioengineered to be better.
 They are apparently cultured to mimic how vitamins, minerals, and amino acids are produced in nature.

-This sounds very Frankenfoods to us, and despite all of Performance Lab’s claims of better absorbency from cleaner and safer ingredients, we still prefer food-based vitamins, minerals, and amino acids from nature, not a laboratory.
+This sounds very Frankenfoods to us.
+Despite Performance Lab’s claims of better absorbency from cleaner and safer ingredients, we still prefer natural food-based vitamins, minerals, and amino acids, not a laboratory.

 Performance Lab NutriGenesis Multi Ingredients